-Most software engineers looking to practice for technical interviews approve of HackerRank in their reviews, but a lot of the comments mention that the questions are a little too much like puzzles and less geared towards real world problems that one might encounter when coding at a job.
-Candidates also admit that they sometimes have a lower view of companies who ask them to do HackerRank tests as their technical assessments, because the questions are so out of the realm of the work they would actually be doing.
+Most software engineers looking to practice for technical interviews approve of HackerRank in their reviews.
+But, a lot of the comments mention that the questions are a little too much like puzzles, making them feel less geared towards real world problems that one might encounter when coding at a job.
+Candidates also admit that they sometimes have a lower view of companies who ask them to do HackerRank tests as their technical assessments.
+They feel this way because the questions are out of the realm of the work they would actually be doing.

-There are some negative reviews about the way HackerRank judges the responses to questions because it is a very narrow window of what they deem correct.
+There are some negative reviews about the way HackerRank judges the responses to questions, as well.
+People explain that it is a very narrow window of what they deem correct.
 This results in users spending more time trying to figure out the “right” way to write the solution, rather than the right way to do the problem.

 Alternatives to HackerRank